notgull/piet-tiny-skia/README.md

 A `piet` frontend for the `tiny-skia` framework.

+This repository is hosted on [SourceHut](https://git.sr.ht/~notgull/piet-tiny-skia).
+The GitHub mirror is kept for convenience.

 `tiny-skia` is a very high-quality implementation of software rendering, based on the algorithms used by Skia.
 It is the fastest software renderer in the Rust community and it produces high-quality results.
 However, the feature set of the crate is intentionally limited